Cloud Authoring: A Branch Workflow Content Teams Can Actually Use

 The before state.
 A single edit mode with a "Propose Changes" button that opened a PR, then handed off to engineering to merge.

-The ask: give authorized users the ability to publish directly through the app, merging the PR without engineering involvement, while keeping the underlying Git workflow intact.
-That meant solving two connected problems: replacing the old flat edit mode with a branch-based model, and building a permission model that gave non-engineers publishing power without making engineers nervous about who could merge to main.
+The ask: let authorized users publish directly, merging without engineering involvement, while keeping the Git workflow intact.
+That meant two connected problems: replacing the flat edit mode with a branch-based model, and building a permission model that gave non-engineers publishing power without making engineers nervous about who could merge to main.

 Where I fit in

-As Senior Product Designer, I owned end-to-end product definition, UX, and cross-functional alignment — defining the branch-based mental model, designing the full authoring and publishing workflow, and navigating the tension between teams who wanted frictionless publishing and stakeholders who needed confidence that the wrong people couldn't ship to production unreviewed.
+As Senior Product Designer, I owned product definition, UX, and cross-functional alignment: the branch-based mental model, the publishing workflow, and the tension between teams wanting frictionless publishing and stakeholders needing confidence that unreviewed changes couldn't ship.
+I also built the front-end UI against the backend branch logic myself.

-A key early alignment with engineering: the app would always create a PR in the Git provider, even for direct publishes, and then merge it programmatically.
-That kept Git history intact and gave engineering teams an audit trail they could trust — essential for getting buy-in.
+One early alignment mattered most: the app always creates a PR in the Git provider, even for direct publishes, then merges it programmatically.
+That kept Git history intact, gave engineering an audit trail, and was the thing that got them to sign off.

-I also owned the edge cases: merge conflicts, failed merges, uneditable branch states, and the migration path for customers whose content still lived in the database.
-Each needed explicit UX and copy before we finalized the design.
+I also owned the edge cases: merge conflicts, failed merges, uneditable branch states, and migrating customers whose content still lived in the database.

 How I approached it

-The old experience had no concept of a branch — users just entered edit mode and proposed when ready.
-Introducing branching meant asking everyone to adopt a new mental model: a branch is a draft, and publishing or requesting review is how it ships.
-That framing had to work for content authors while mapping to concepts engineers already trusted.
-I tested it with both groups early.
+The old experience had no concept of a branch.
+Users entered edit mode and proposed when ready.
+Introducing branching meant a new mental model: a branch is a draft, and publishing or requesting review is how it ships.
+I tested that framing with both content authors and engineers early.

-The permission model was a separate track.
-The core tension wasn't technical — it was organizational.
-Engineers and admins were genuinely nervous about giving non-engineers the ability to merge to main.
-The solution: scope publish permissions to workspace admins only, and reframe "Propose Changes" as "Request Review" for everyone else.
-Teams with formal review cultures kept their PR-and-wait process; teams with trusted authors could publish directly without a bottleneck.
+The permission model was the harder, organizational problem: engineers and admins were nervous about giving non-engineers merge access to main.
+The fix was scoping publish to workspace admins only, and reframing "Propose Changes" as "Request Review" for everyone else.
+Teams with formal review processes kept their PR-and-wait workflow; teams that trusted their authors could publish directly.

 The calls that mattered